dmtrmrv/maker-custom-font/README.txt

 == Description ==

-Maker theme with Playfair Display and Open Sans.

-== Copyright ==

-Maker child theme with Source Serif Pro used for headings.
+Maker Child theme with Raleway font used for headings.

 == Changelog ==